What are the term dates?

 How do I find out more about individual Houses?

-Click here to visit the Boarding section to view House profiles, and to see the House Blogs.
+Visit the Boarding section to view House profiles.
 Please bear in mind that we select which House a student will go to, based on our experience for the wellbeing of the student.

 How do I arrange a visit to the School and a Boarding House?